airavata-courses/airavata-courses.github.io/index.md

     * Student that contribute successful pull requests to other student for bug fixes will be rewarded, as will the student that accepts the pull requests.

 * The bulk of the grading is for Projects.
 It should be noted that the project evaluation is granularly broken down based on design, critical considerations of alternative approaches, building over existing solutions, implementation, well written tests and finally a report.
+    * Testing: An critical aspect of distributed systems programming is to develop comprehensive test methods for the programs.
+A significant effort should be invested in writing programs that will thoroughly test the system code, including the handling of different error conditions.
+        * Refer Apache Airavata Test Driven Development [example](https://cwiki.apache.org/confluence/display/AIRAVATA/Tests+in+Airavata)
-    * Gracefully handling errors: The code must reliably handle possible error conditions.
+    * Gracefully handling errors: The code must reliably handle possible error conditions, both internal and reacting to external failures (in a distributed system context).
     * Resource Usage: Must manage resources such as memory, cpu and I/O usage with care.
+    * Security aspects: Projects involves developing network accessible services which are inherently vulnerable to malicious attacks.
+Security methodologies should be carefully considered.
+Students should be aware of potential flaws such as string overflows or malformed incoming messages and put an effort to mitigate them.

 ## Open Collaboration

 Reuse and building upon ideas or code are major parts of modern software development.
 As a professional programmer you will never write anything from scratch.
 This class is structured such that all solutions are public.
 You are encouraged to learn from the work of your peers.
 We won't hunt down people who are simply copying-and-pasting solutions, because without challenging themselves, they  are simply wasting their time and money taking this class.